-There are visas available for foreign-born children of U.S. citizens and lawful permanent residents to immigrate to the United States.
+There are visas available for foreign-born children of U.S. citizens to immigrate to the United States.
 The IR-2 visa is an immigrant visa available only to unmarried children of U.S. citizens.
 This guide explains the IR-2 visa in detail.
 It defines who can apply for the visa, the IR-2 visa application process, the costs involved, as well as how long it takes to process IR-2 visa applications.

 What is an IR-2 visa?